-The classic Chicken Vindaloo Indian dish gets a simple slow cooker makeover that is packed with the most flavorful spices and ingredients!
-A dish that is great for busy weeknights so you can set it and forget it.
+The classic Chicken Vindaloo Indian dish gets a simple Slow Cooker or Instant Pot makeover that is packed with the most flavorful spices and ingredients!
+Only 10 minutes of prep time is all you need making this a great dish for a busy weeknight.

 I consulted one of my Indian friends to give me an idea on how to make Vindaloo with simple ingredients that I can find in any grocery store.
 This recipe only took me one try, we LOVED it!!!!
-All the taste and flavor of any Vindaloo from your favorite Indian restaurant, using the slow cooker!
+All the taste and flavor of any Vindaloo from your favorite Indian restaurant, using the slow cooker or Instant Pot!

 1. I added potatoes for texture, to break up some of the spice, and because I just like them.
 In some Indian restaurants, potatoes are served with Vindaloo so I went with that.
 Feel free to just leave them out if it’s not your thing, maybe add more chicken in it’s place.